Veere Di Wedding First Day (Friday) Box Office Collection: Third BIGGEST Opener Of 2018

 - Sorry Aishwarya Rai!
 Kareena Kapoor Khan Won't Follow Your Footsteps When It Comes To This Thing

-- EXCLUSIVE!
-I Thought A Star Like Kareena Kapoor Khan Would Throw Whims & Fancies: Sumeet Vyas

-Kareena Kapoor Khan, Sonam Kapoor, Swara Bhaskar and Shikha Talsania have taken box office by storm as their film, Veere Di Wedding hit the theatres yesterday (June 1, 2018).
-The movie has majorly received positive reaction from the fans as well as the critics and no need to mention that ball is in the ladies' court.
+Kareena Kapoor Khan, Sonam Kapoor, Swara Bhaskar and Shikha Talsania have taken the box office by storm as their film, Veere Di Wedding hit the theatres yesterday (June 1, 2018).
+The movie has majorly received positive reactions from the fans as well as the critics and no need to mention that ball is in the ladies' court.

-According to the trade experts Taran Adarsh, "#VeereDiWedding has a WINNING START on Day 1...
+According to the trade expert Taran Adarsh, "#VeereDiWedding has a WINNING START on Day 1...
 Makes its way into the TOP 5 OPENERS of 2018...
 Expected to build up a SOLID TOTAL over the weekend...
 Fri ₹ 10.70 cr.
 India biz."

 After Baaghi 2 (₹25.10 cr) & Padmaavat (₹19 cr), Veere Di Wedding becomes third biggest opener of 2018.